Rethinking Ministry in the CPCE: Responding to Diversification through Ministry, Ordination, Episkopé

 The topic of the second key note is "Facing the Challenge of Diversified Ministry in the CPCE: Whether and How the Model of Unitiy in Reconcieled Diversity should be developed further" Speaker is Prof. Dr Matthias Wüthrich.

-Matthias Wüthrich is professor for docmatics at the University of Zürich.
-He also was part of the re-reading group of MOE.
+Prof. Dr Matthias Wüthrich also was part of the re-reading group of the MOE.
+He has written books on the consultation topic:

 After the key note will follow a coffee break.